Tehreem-Waseem/Tehreem-Waseem/README.md

 🎓 Software Engineering student at FUUAST, Islamabad
 💻 Passionate about Web Development & Front-End Design
-🌱 Currently learning JavaScript, Git, GitHub, and React
+🌱 Currently learning JavaScript, GitHub, and React
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tehreem-waseem-85729a367/)

 ---